spring-guides/gs-scheduling-tasks/README.md

 }
 ```

 It is impossible to demonstrate every permutation of a cron expression with code samples.
-Hopefully, these examples will give us a starting point.
+Hopefully, these examples provide a starting point.
 The cron syntax is shown below.

 **TODO: Cross check the cronExpression stuff below with [Spring Framework's cron expression](https://github.com/SpringSource/spring-framework/blob/master/spring-context/src/main/java/org/springframework/scheduling/support/CronSequenceGenerator.java)**
 ```